 This goes along with earning trust.

-When you tell your story and create factors like price, quality, customer service, what you do with profits, how you give back, etc., you create the bond needed to stand out from the rest of the templated sites selling the same products or services.
+When you tell your story and create factors like price, quality, customer service, what you do with profits, how you give back, etc., you create the bond needed to stand out from the rest of the templated and quickly spun-up sites selling the same products or services.

 Make it easy for your audience to get to the content they want.

 If you’re a viral video website, land users on video pages.